 10. Introduce Personalised Pricing

 You have many products in your online store and introduce new products regularly.
-This makes personalized pricing more effective as repeat customers see the new product and the new promotional pricing to reward their loyalty, or to encourage an initial purchase of a new product.
+This makes personalised pricing more effective as repeat customers see the new product and the new promotional pricing to reward their loyalty, or to encourage an initial purchase of a new product.

 You have wide profit margins.
 This can allow you the freedom to offer discounts at any time.
 If the product is sitting in a shopper’s basket for a few days, you might offer a discount or drop the price to encourage the shopper to complete the purchase.